 Carbon Brushes should be regularly inspected for wear if your tool has exterior Brush Inspection Caps.
 UNPLUG TOOL first.
 When the cap is unscrewed, the spring and brush assembly may be withdrawn from the tool.
 Keep brushes clean and sliding freely in their guides.
 Carbon brushes have varying symbols stamped into them, and if the brush is worn down to the line closest to the spring, they must be replaced.
+New brush assemblies are available.

-WARNING GROUNDING
+GROUNDING

 This tool should be grounded while in use to protect the operator from electric shock.
 The tool is equipped with an approved three-conductor cord and three-prong grounding type plug to fit the proper grounding type receptacle.
 The green (or green and yellow) conductor in the cord is the grounding wire.
 Never connect the green (or green and yellow) wire to a live terminal.
 If your unit is for use on less than 150 volts, it has a plug like that shown in Figure A. If it is for use on 150 to 250 volts, it has a plug like that shown in Figure D. An adapter, Figures B and C, is available for connecting Figure A plugs to two-prong receptacles.
-The green-colored rigid ear, lug, etc., must be connected to a permanent ground such as a properly grounded outlet box.
-No adapter is available for a plug as shown in Figure D.
+The green-colored rigid ear, lug, etc, must be connected to a permanent ground such as a properly grounded outlet box.
+No adapter is available for a plug as shown in Figure D. Adapter shown in Figures B and C is not for use in Canada.

-It's recommended that you NEVER disassemble the tool or try to do any rewiring in the electrical system.
+We recommend that you NEVER disassemble the tool or try to do any rewiring in the electrical system.

-Should you be determined to make a repair yourself, remember that the green colored wire is the grounding wire.
-Never connect this green wire to a live terminal.
+Should you be determined to make a repair yourself, remember that the green colored wire is the "grounding" wire.
+Never connect this green wire to a "live" terminal.
 If you replace the plug on the power cord, be sure to connect the green wire only to the grounding (longest) prong on a 3-prong plug.

 If you use an extension cord, be sure that it is a 3-conductor, grounding type cord.
 Grounding must be continuous from the tool plug to the grounded receptacle.
+EXTENSION CORD